violethaze74/eclipse/README.md

      contains the project.

   1. Under `Projects:` the `pom.xml` files representing modules should be displayed.
-Make sure that all of them are selected, and click `Finish`.
+Make sure that all of them are selected _except_ the sub-directories under `eclipse`, and click `Finish`.
+     - The subprojects under the `eclipse` directory define target platforms for the Tycho build.
+It's easier to edit the files from the `eclipse-setup` project.

   1. Maven may prompt you to install several additional plugin connector plugins from [Tycho](https://eclipse.org/tycho/) if they are not already installed.
 Click